mohammad-fouladgar/laravel-mobile-verification/README.md

 ## Protecting Routes

 Route middleware can be used to only allow verified users to access a given route.
-This package ships with a verified middleware, which is defined at `Fouladgar\MobileVerifier\Http\Middleware`.
+This package ships with a verified middleware, which is defined at `Fouladgar\MobileVerification\Http\Middleware`.
 Since this middleware is already registered in your application's HTTP kernel, all you need to do is attach the middleware to a route definition:

 ```php
 Route::get('profile', function () {